 Amazing Deals to Use Your Points Are Back

-Some airlines like Southwest and JetBlue whose points programs are tied directly to cash rates: The more expensive the flight, the more Rapid Rewards points or TrueBlue points you'll need to book it.
-That's true when using credit card points through platforms like the Chase travel portal or using Capital One Venture Miles to cover your travel purchases.
-Cash prices are a big factor in how many Delta SkyMiles you'll need these days, and that's increasingly true whether you've got American AAdvantage miles or United MileagePlus miles to burn, too.
+Some airlines like Southwest and JetBlue have points programs that are tied directly to cash rates: The more expensive the flight, the more Rapid Rewards points or TrueBlue points you'll need to book it.
+That's true when using credit card points through platforms like Chase Travelâ„ or using Capital One Venture Miles to cover your travel purchases, too.
+Cash prices are a big factor in how many airlines determine how many miles you need, so dropping flight prices means there's a good opportunity to take a cheaper flight and make it free.

 Read more: How Do Airlines Set Award Rates When Using Miles?